-There are really only 3 swim lanes in business: sales, finance, and human resources.
-All jobs fall within only these 3 swim lanes, or functional areas.
-Unfortunately, only 2 of those 3 functions are considered business drivers: finance and sales.
-The 3rd, human resources, a support function, a compliance function, and a cost center.
+There are really only three swim lanes in business: sales, finance, and human resources.
+All jobs fall within only these three swim lanes, or functional areas.
+Unfortunately, only two of those three functions have business driver consideration: finance and sales.
+When they finance human resources into support function, a compliance function, or executive risk, then HR is only a cost center.

 You can’t have a business without sales and you can’t stay in business with financial acuity.

-Just look at some job categories and the reality of where they align:
+Just look at some functional categories and realize their power:

 - marketing < sales

 Sales gets the money and finance maximizes the profit margin of each and every unit of money.
 Until human resources ups their stake in the game human resources is largely relegated to support, compliance, and supply.